About Real Men Wear Pink

 The best way to learn about Real Men Wear Pink is through the stories of our candidates.
 Let this story inspire you and then share your own story with us.

-Thanks to Lee Duncan and the more than 2,600 other leaders across the nation for taking part in Real Men Wear Pink last year.
-Learn more about Lee's involvement and other previous Real Men candidates by viewing this video.
+Thanks to Bob Noel and the more than 2,700 other leaders across the nation for taking part in our Real Men Wear Pink program last year.
+Learn more about Bob's involvement and other previous Real Men candidates by viewing this video.

 Apart from skin cancers, breast cancer is the most common cancer type in women.
 In 2018: